 Beginning in childhood, we form core beliefs about ourselves and how we perceive the world.
-They are formed from experiences and by accepting what others tell us as truth.
-The relationships we form and experiences we have as teens and young adults can significantly reshape our belief system.
-This is an age range when we are trying to form our identity and explore socially.
+They are formed through experiences and by accepting what others tell us as truth.
+The relationships we form and experiences we have as teens and young adults can significantly impact our belief system as it is an age when much time is spent building our identity and exploring socially.
 Friendships and intimate partners hold a significant place in our lives.

 Core beliefs also play a large role in addiction recovery.
 People who use drugs or alcohol may hold false beliefs that they are always going to use substances, or that recovery is impossible.
 Therapy can help change those attitudes.
-Rehab After Work has counselors trained in a variety of therapeutic approaches to help with just this.
+Connect with our counselors today, trained in a variety of therapeutic approaches to help with just this.
 If you’re interested in speaking with someone, give us a call anytime at 610-644-6464.